freebsd/grimoire/README.md

 ## How to import the dashboards from OpenSearch Dashboards

+⚠️ For these dashboards to work, the bugzilla enriched index must be under an alias named `bugzilla`, because the index pattern and the dashboards point to this alias.

 To import the Dashboards provided by Bitergia (including the related visualizations and the index pattern), go to the “Dashboards Management” section, click on “Saved Objects” and then “Import.”
 Then, select the `.ndjson` files under the `dashboards` directory and